- AP/CLEP Credit

 Transfer students who have earned at least 24 transferable credit hours will need to submit official college transcripts from every college attended, even if the student withdrew.

 Transfer students who have not earned at least 24 transferable credit hours will need to submit official high school transcripts and ACT/SAT scores in addition to official college transcripts from all colleges attended.

-Transfer students indicating Nursing as their major must provide all information and meet the following requirements.
+Transfer students indicating Nursing as their major must provide all information by March 1 and meet the following requirements:

 - Applicants who are LPNs may take MacMurray College's CHEM 131 concurrently with Nursing courses once admitted and enrolled in the Nursing program.
 Please refer to the Division of Nursing handbook for more information.

 - successful completion of Microbiology with grade of C or higher or proof of course enrollment at Nursing application deadline.

 Transfer Nursing applicants who meet all above requirements will be offered a spot in the Nursing program, contingent on space available.

 - St. Louis Community College, Florissant Valley (PDF)

 Veterans who have completed active duty and would like to be eligible for GI benefits must submit an official DD-214 form prior to enrolling to MacMurray College.
 See application requirements above to find out the materials you must submit for your application for admission to MacMurray College.

 Applicants attending another college and wanting to enroll for one term only must submit an application for admission.
 Applicants must also submit official college transcripts to verify good standing and eligibility to continue at their current institution.